Orientation

 Still having trouble finding your group?
 Use this instruction with screenshots.

 In the Courseplanner you are able to see which books you need for each course.
-For all courses you are able to buy the textbooks with a discount via Studystore if you choose to become an Albion member.

 Basic Grammar Test (TL1V19002) English Language and Culture